sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xml-common</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Common XML catalog and DTD files
+Short desc    : Common XML catalog and DTD files
 URL          : https://www.w3.org/2003/entities/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : The xml-common is a subpackage of sgml-common which contains
+Descript     : The xml-common is a subpackage of sgml-common which contains
              : a collection XML catalogs that are useful for processing XML,
              : but that don't need to be included in main package.
 ```